Circuit of Wales

-Several setbacks in achieving full planning permission meant a predicted December 2013 construction start date came and went and it became clear that the Heads of the Valleys Development Company was going to be in the embarrassing position of having a contract to host the race but not circuit to host it on.
-Agreement was duly struck to hire Donington Park to host the 2015 event, but this deal collapsed in January 2015 amid claims of unpaid films.
-A new deal was subsequently struck with Silverstone for two years, while the Circuit of Wales was constructed.
+Several setbacks in achieving full planning permission meant a predicted December 2013 construction start date came and went and it became clear that the Heads of the Valleys Development Company was going to be in the embarrassing position of having a contract to host the race but no circuit to host it on.
+Agreement was duly struck to hire Donington Park to host the 2015 event, but this deal collapsed in January 2015 amid claims of unpaid fees.
+A new deal was subsequently struck with Silverstone for two years, while the Circuit of Wales was supposedly constructed.
 The irony of the situation was not lost on Silverstone's bosses...

 One major obstacle that the circuit was facing before getting its full planning permission was a planning inquiry into its proposal to de-register common land on which it will be built.
 The Welsh Planning Inspectorate called the eight-day hearing in March 2015, to hear arguments for and against the plans the circuit company had to provide new land to offset the loss of the common land on which the track will be built.
 Environmental groups claimed that much of the new land was open woodland which already has protection and is not a good 'like for like' substitute for the open moorland.